Gubbed – It’s an odd term that some of you may not know the meaning of.

 I’ve already been gubbed

 Unfortunately, getting gubbed is part of betting in the modern industry.
 Bookies are always on the lookout to maximise their bottom line.

-It may or may not happen to you, but one thing’s for sure, if you use the steps we discussed above you will certainly reduce the chance of getting gubbed.
+It may or may not happen to you, but one thing’s for sure if you use the steps we discussed above you will certainly reduce the chance of getting gubbed.
 At least in the short term.

 If your account has already been gubbed, getting un-gubbed is not an exact science.
 It’s a waiting game that may come to nothing.

 From experience, once an account has been gubbed it’s tricky to get the restrictions lifted.
-However, each bookie is different so it’s worth a go.
+However, each bookie and case is different so it’s worth a go.

-That’s it for this article, I hope you understand a little more about being gubbed and it’s effects on matched betting and the industry as a whole.
+That’s it for this article, I hope it’s helped you understand the meaning of gubbed and it’s effects on matched betting and the industry as a whole.

 Learn more about matched betting

-If you’d like to find out more information about matched betting, below are some great articles written by our experts here at The Sure Bettor:
+If you want to find out more information about matched betting, below are some great articles written by our experts here at The Sure Bettor: